The mission of the Custodial Services Department is to:

 - Teach and demonstrate the aesthetic dimension of life.

 - Focus on the people being served while valuing the needs of the persons in service and nourishing the importance of the capital investment already in place while employing and safeguarding the state-of-the-art equipment.

-The custodial department has a manager of operations and services (Michael Whitlock); three custodial supervisors (James Dierkhising, Sandi Kloss, Ralph Shay); and full time custodians (Ali Abdinur, Nancy Beutz, Tymon Gouker, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Kelly Peterson, Kevin Primus, Tammy Rademacher, Jenny Rau, Bev Rohe, Sandy Scheil, Danielle Schwagel, Pete Schwegel, Joanne Skaj, Joan Stangler, Jane Stodolka, Joann Timp, and Pam Wilder); and approximately 45 student employees.
+The custodial department has a manager of operations and services (Michael Whitlock); three custodial supervisors (James Dierkhising, Sandi Kloss, Ralph Shay); and full time custodians (Nancy Beutz, Alexandra Cobbs, Donna Forster, Tymon Gouker, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Tammy Rademacher, Jenny Rau, Bev Rohe, Sandy Scheil, Danielle Schwagel, Pete Schwegel, Joanne Skaj, Joan Stangler, Jane Stodolka, Joann Timp, and Pam Wilder); and approximately 45 student employees.